YottaDB/YDBDoc/AdminOpsGuide/tls.rst

 **crl**

-Points to a file containing list of revoked certificates.
+Points to a file containing a list of revoked certificates.
 This file is created by the openssl utility.

 **dh512 and dh1024**

 Specifies that Diffie-Hellman parameters are used for key-exchange.
 Either none or both have to be specified.
-If neither is specified, then then the data is encrypted with the same keys that are used for authentication.
+If neither is specified, then the data is encrypted with the same keys that are used for authentication.

 **format**